AndreaUrgolo/machinelearningwebservices/README.md

 # Machine Learning Web services

-Machine learning Web Services to instantiate and train models on a given dataset
+Machine learning Web Services to instantiate and train models on some public available datasets